Chart Color Schemes

 Educational attainment in Emu Plains - Leonay aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area faces educational challenges, with university qualification rates at 22.0%, significantly below the Greater Sydney average of 38.0%.
+The area has university qualification rates of 22.0%, significantly lower than the Greater Sydney average of 38.0%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 14.5%, followed by postgraduate qualifications (5.2%) and graduate diplomas (2.3%).
-Trade and technical skills are prominent, with 39.4% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.2% and certificates at 28.2%.
+Bachelor degrees are most common at 14.5%, followed by postgraduate qualifications (5.2%) and graduate diplomas (2.3%).
+Trade and technical skills are prominent, with 39.4% of residents aged 15+ holding vocational credentials – advanced diplomas (11.2%) and certificates (28.2%).

-Educational participation is notably high, with 28.7% of residents currently enrolled in formal education.
+Educational participation is high, with 28.7% of residents currently enrolled in formal education.
 This includes 10.0% in primary education, 8.5% in secondary education, and 4.0% pursuing tertiary education.
-A network of 7 schools operates within Emu Plains - Leonay, educating approximately 2,661 students.
-Emu Plains - Leonay demonstrates typical Australian school conditions (ICSEA: 1020) with balanced educational opportunities.
-Education provision is balanced with 4 primary and 3 secondary schools serving distinct age groups.
+There are seven schools operating within Emu Plains - Leonay, educating approximately 2,661 students.
+The area has typical Australian school conditions (ICSEA: 1020) with balanced educational opportunities.
+Education provision is balanced with four primary and three secondary schools serving distinct age groups.
+Note: where schools show 'n/a' for enrolments please refer to parent campus.

 Frequently Asked Questions - Education